International Music Journalism Award

 4. The Best Music Business Journalist of the Year - International (will be voted by online voting during Reeperbahn Festival 2020)

 The opportunity to submit proposals for the International Music Journalism Award has ended.
-The jury will review the submissions (or a shortlist) and will meet for a 1-day meeting in mid-July to discuss them and finally announce a preliminary shortlist for 2020.
+The jury reviewed the submissions and announced a preliminary shortlist for 2020.
 In September, the winners 2020 will be announced.

 If you are interested in Advertising & Sponsoring possibilities at the International Music Journalism Award please contact our Sponsoring team at email@example.com.